braughtg/DCgit/UserStories.md

 #### Pushing an Assignment from Local Machine to GitHub:
 1. Open terminal
-1. Change to assignment directory.
+1. Change to course directory.
 1. ./DCgitPush _AssignmentID_ [ _ForceLocal_ ]
    - _AssignmentID_ indicates the assignment to be pushed to GitHub.
    - Specify _ForceLocal_ to overwrite GitHub repository with the version from the local machine.